 Who operates your pressure irrigation system?

-The city of Boise operates and issues utility bills for pressure irrigation systems in selected subdivisions: Linshire, Whidbey Place, Darian, Steamboat, Bradford-Graystone, Dundee, and Ashbrook subdivisions.
+The city of Boise operates and issues utility bills for pressure irrigation systems in selected subdivisions: Linshire, Whidbey Place, Darian, Steamboat, Bradford-Graystone, Dundee, Chauser, and Ashbrook subdivisions.
 If you do not live in any of these these subdivisions, you will need to contact your irrigation district for assistance.

 The Boise Project Board of Control is responsible for determining the irrigation season schedule.
 During normal water years, the city activates the pump station when the Boise Project Board of Control makes irrigation water available in the spring (generally around April 15).
 Please contact your irrigation district if you have any questions.